xdesign-michalzadarnowski/task-manager/README.md

 ## Notes

 * Task data is stored in an embedded H2 in-memory database.
+* H2 is pulled automatically by Gradle, there is no need to install it manually.
 * Tables are created automatically on startup.
 * You can view the H2 console at `http://localhost:8080/h2-console`.